 Casual, zero hour contract and agency workers

-Casual (or short contract) employees and agency workers are treated as employees for PAYE tax and Class 1 National Insurance contributions (NICs).
+Casual (or short/zero hours contract), and agency workers are treated as employees for PAYE tax and Class 1 National Insurance contributions (NICs).
 The qualifying conditions in all cases must be satisfied.
-The period for which Statutory Sick Pay (SSP) is payable is different depending on whether the employee has had 3 months continuous employment with you.
+The period for which Statutory Sick Pay (SSP) is due is different depending on whether the employee has had 3 months continuous employment with you.

 The 3 month continuous employment period doesn’t have to be immediately before the Period of Incapacity for Work (PIW).
-Continuous employment isn’t broken by periods of sickness, annual leave or if you are unable to offer work.
-But it will only be broken by a trade dispute such as strike action or if the worker has been given written termination of contract.
+Continuous employment isn’t broken by periods of sickness, annual leave or if you’re unable to offer work.
+It’ll only be broken by a trade dispute such as strike action or if the worker has been given written termination of contract.